• Skip to main content

 Pour the lemon layer over the cooled shortbread crust and then pop the whole thing back in the oven for another 20 minutes.

 You know your lemon bars are finished when the lemon is set but has a slight wobble in the pan.
-Cool your lemon bars on a rack before cutting into bars.
+Cool them on a rack before cutting them into bars.

-Before serving, dust your lemon bars with a little extra powdered sugar.
+Before serving, dust your bars with a little extra powdered sugar.

 Do lemon bars have to be refrigerated?